kkuichi/ll271su/README.md

 * Two best performing models based on SCSS-Net are included.
 Notebooks "U-net_AR.ipynb" and "U-net_CH.ipynb" make replication or alteration of the models possible along with their evaluation and visualization of predictions.

 * Notebooks "U-net_AR_evaluation_only.ipynb" and "U-net_CH_evaluation_only.ipynb" are as their names suggest, just for evaluation and visualization of the predictions.
 Compared to the legacy notebooks, these ones were simplified for ease of use.

+* To run the notebooks, simply install the required dependencies below and open the .ipynb files in Jupyter Notebook or JupyterLab.
+All paths to datasets are relative and should work if the structure is preserved.
+Each notebook is thoroughly commented, and explanatory Markdown cells are provided throughout to guide the user through each step of preprocessing, training, evaluation and visualization.

+# System Requirements

+ The following Python libraries are required to run the project and reproduce the experiments.
+These dependencies closely follow the ones from SCSS-Net:

+- `albumentations >= 0.4.6` – advanced data augmentation
+- `opencv-python >= 4.3.0.36` – image processing and transformation
+- `matplotlib >= 3.2.1` – visualization of data and results
+- `numpy >= 1.18.4` – numerical computations
+- `pillow >= 7.2.0` – image file manipulation
+- `tensorflow >= 2.2.0` – deep learning framework for model training
+- `scikit-learn >= 0.21.3` – evaluation metrics and ML utilities
+- `sunpy >= 1.1.3` – solar physics data analysis
+- `astropy >= 4.0.1` – astronomical data handling and FITS support
+- `zeep >= 3.4.0` – SOAP client for external data services
+- `glymur >= 0.9.1` – support for JPEG2000 solar images
+- `drms >= 0.5.7` – access to JSOC data services via DRMS API
+- `keras-preprocessing` – preprocessing utilities for training